Fall-proof Your Home

 Falls are a leading cause of injury among older adults.
-From a twisted ankle to a fractured hip, falls can greatly impact your health quality of life.
-Cluttered rooms, rugs that you could trip on or that slide on the floor, and dark spaces increase your risk of falling and being injured in your home.
+They can lead to twisted ankles or fractured hips, impacting your quality of life.
+Cluttered rooms, rugs that bunch up or slide, and dark spaces increase your risk of falling.
 As you age, physical changes and sometimes the medications you use can make falls more likely.
 Still, fear of falling doesn't need to rule your life.
-Instead, consider these simple fall-prevention strategies to reduce your risk of injury.
+Consider these simple strategies to reduce your risk of injury.

 Keep living spaces clear

-Living rooms and spaces where you spend a lot of time can create a lot of clutter.
+Living rooms and spaces where you spend a lot of time can collect clutter.
 Don’t let your coziest rooms trip you up.
 Here are a few ways to make it safer:

-Make sure your sofa or chairs are at a height that’s easy to get up or down from
+Make sure your sofa or chairs are at heights that allow you to easily get up or down.

-Add no-slip strips to carpets or area rugs; eliminate rugs if possible.
-If you have rugs, please make sure they are pushed up against the wall so there are no edges to trip on
+Eliminate rugs if possible.
+If you can't, add non-slip strips.
+Make sure rugs are pushed up against the wall so there are fewer edges to trip on.

-Ensure cords are not in areas you walk
+Ensure cords don't cross over areas you walk.

-Put frequently used items (remotes, phone, walker or other assistive devices) where they are easy to reach
+Put frequently used items (remotes, phone, walker or other assistive devices) where they're easy to reach.

 Bathroom: danger zone?

-Bathroom tiles may look nice, but the dampness in the bathroom adds risks.
-Water can find its way to many spots, making stepping out of the shower riskier than it needs to be.
+Bathroom tiles may look nice, but dampness adds risks.
+Water can find its way into many spots.
+This makes stepping out of the shower riskier than it needs to be.
 Use these tips to upgrade your bathroom:

-Towel racks aren’t safe to bear your weight, so you should never push or pull on a towel rack.
-Install grab bars near your toilet and shower instead
+Never push or pull on a towel rack.
+They aren’t safe to bear your weight.
+Instead, install grab bars near your toilet and shower.

-Be cautious when stepping into and out of a tub or shower to avoid a fall
+Be cautious when stepping into and out of a tub or shower.

-Consider using a tub bench or shower seat so that you can bathe without sitting on the bottom of the tub or standing in the shower
+Consider using a tub bench or shower seat to avoid sitting on the bottom of the tub or standing in the shower.

 Safety for other rooms

 Other rooms in your house might need some updates too.
-These ideas could stop you from falling into your kitchen, bedroom, or other spaces:
+These ideas can help:

-Don’t use a chair to reach things; they aren’t engineered for standing on.
-Instead, use a ‘reach stick’ or step stool, or ask for help
+Don’t use a chair to reach things.
+They aren’t engineered for standing on.
+Instead, use a ‘reach stick,' step stool, or ask for help.

-If possible, consider adding a bannister or other assistive devices to your stairs
+If possible, consider adding a banister or other assistive devices to your stairs.

 These tips can only reduce the risk of falls.
-If you fall, keep emergency numbers written in large print in each room.
+Be prepared with emergency numbers written in large print in each room.
 Getting your eyes and ears checked can also reduce your risk of falling.
 Talk to your health care team if you’re concerned about your balance.
 You can use Secure Messaging to reach out about non-urgent questions.